S11 (classification)

-S11, SB11, SM11 are disability swimming classifications for blind swimmers.
+S11, SB11, SM11 are para-swimming classifications for blind swimmers.

 Sport

 This classification is for swimming.
 In the classification title, S represents Freestyle, Backstroke and Butterfly strokes.
 SB means breaststroke.
 SM means individual medley.
-Jane Buckley, writing for the Sporting Wheelies, describes the swimmers in this classification as having: "unable to see at all and are considered totally blind (see IBSA B1 – appendix).
+Jane Buckley, writing for the Sporting Wheelies, describes the swimmers in this classification as: "unable to see at all and are considered totally blind (see IBSA B1 – appendix).
 Swimmers must wear blackened goggles if they swim in this class.
 They will also require someone to tap them when they are approaching a wall."

 Getting classified

 Internationally, the classification is done by the International Blind Sports Association.
 In Australia, to be classified in this category, athletes contact the Australian Paralympic Committee or their state swimming governing body.
 In the United States, classification is handled by the United States Paralympic Committee on a national level.
 The classification test has three components: "a bench test, a water test, observation during competition."
-American swimmers are assessed by four people: a medical classified, two general classified and a technical classifier.
+American swimmers are assessed by four people: a medical classifier, two general classifiers and a technical classifier.